PaulRBerg/prb-proxy/README.md

 gas.
 That's a 1.29x reduction in deployment costs.

 The `execute` function in PRBProxy may cost a tiny bit more than its equivalent in DSProxy, but that's because I added an extra sanity check on the function inputs.
-Nevertheless, the lion's share of the gas cost when calling `execute` is due to the target contract.
+At any rate, the lion's share of the gas cost when calling `execute` is due to the target contract.

 ## Security